Back to All Events

 Buster Simpson

-I believe artists’ work often functions as the equivalent of a town crier, calling out concepts in public.
-Traditionally the crier’s message is of civic or community importance, here we add construct.
-The Town and Country Crier exhibition presents a range environmental and social issues.
-These issues often inform actions creating artwork that connects indicator, mitigator and story teller.
+I believe that the work of artists often functions as the equivalent of a town crier, calling out news to the public.
+Traditionally, the crier's messages are of civic or community importance.
+The Town and Crier Exhibition presents a range of environmental and social issues, actions that inform and connect indicator, mitigator and storyteller.

-In this exhibition, there are a variety of community and personal projects that have served both as social and environmental sentinels, suggesting that art can be both pragmatic and poetic, indicator and mitigator.
-Projects in the Slip Gallery range from temporary interventions, site laboratories, collaborative civic projects, and public commissions.
+In the Slip exhibition, presented are a variety of community and personal projects that have served as social and environmental sentinels, suggesting that art can be both pragmatic and poetic.
+These projects include a 30-year street laboratory, public works, and design team projects that range from temporary interventions, site laboratories, collaborative civic projects and public commissions.

 Art as indicator and/or mitigator suggests an approach that fosters adaptive creative strategies in the face of future extinction.
-Two examples in the exhibit present a “long view” approach to public artwork.
-One project is the streetscape that was my neighborhood for thirteen years along First Avenue in Belltown.
-Started as a community project in 1979, and intended as a way to create basic street needs such as seating and shade trees, the effort evolved into a bottom up street design approach.
-This included, for a short time, a composting commode located over a tree pit as well as providing basic services to the Belltown street population.
+One project is the streetscape along First Avenue in Belltown.
+This was my neighborhood for thirteen years.
+Started as a community project in 1979, and intended as a way to create basic street needs such as seating and shade trees, the project evolved to include (for a short time) a composting commode located over a tree pit.

 Previous